Log in

 To best serve infants, young children, and families, we must support all professionals who work with them to incorporate core principles of social and emotional health and well-being into their practice.

-To address this need, the Rhode Island Association for Infant Mental Health (RIAIMH) promotes a nationally established set of Competency Guidelines and Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant Mental Health® (IECMH-Endorsement®) for the diverse array of RI providers in the infant and family workforces.
+To address this need, the Rhode Island Association for Infant Mental Health (RIAIMH) promotes a nationally established set of Competency Guidelines for Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant & Early Childhood Mental Health® (MI-AIMH Copyright© 2024), known as the Competency Guidelines, for the diverse array of RI providers in the infant and family workforces.

 Building a competent workforce

-The Competency Guidelines and Addendum to the Guidelines, continues to identify knowledge, skills, and reflective practice approaches that support the development of competency in infant and early childhood mental health across disciplines and in multiple service settings.
-Competency Guidelines information is being revised and moving to the EASy website.
-Please stay tuned for more information.
+The Competency Guidelines continue to identify knowledge, skills, and reflective practice approaches that support the development of competency in infant and early childhood mental health across disciplines and in multiple service settings.
+Competency Guidelines information can be used to build a comprehensive infant and early childhood mental health system.
+They create a shared framework, "map" for professional development across all sectors and disciplines in the field of infants, early childhood, and families across the full spectrum of service deliver, including promotion, prevention, treatment and intervention, and macro.

-The materials supporting the [AIMH] Competency Guidelines are copyrighted by the Michigan Association for Infant Mental Health (MI-AIMH).
-The [AIMH] can make these materials available to our membership and collaborators through a licensing agreement with the MI-AIMH.
+The Competency Guidelines are copyrighted by the Michigan Association for Infant Mental Health (MI-AIMH).
+RIAIMH can make these materials available to our membership and collaborators through a licensing agreement with MI-AIMH

 Copyright law does allow individuals to print out or make ONE copy of copyrighted material for personal, non-commercial purposes only.
 None of the copyrighted Endorsement documents included here may be reproduced, displayed, distributed or otherwise used in any format, including electronically, without the express written consent of MI-AIMH.
 Legal action will be taken against those who violate the copyright.